automl/amltk/docs/guides/scheduling.md

 from amltk._doc import doc_print; doc_print(print, scheduler, output="html", fontsize="small")  # markdown-exec: hide
 ```

+!!! tip "Determinism"

+    It's worth noting that even though we are using an event based system, we
+    are still guaranteed deterministic execution of the callbacks for any given
+    event.
+The source of indeterminism is the order in which events are emitted,
+    this is determined entirely by your compute functions themselves.

 ### Submitting Compute
 The `Scheduler` exposes a simple [`submit()`][amltk.scheduling.Scheduler.submit]
 method which allows you to submit compute to be performed **while the scheduler is running**.